 How many races do I have to do?

-Riders are encouraged to race one or more events with riders gaining points from their best two (number of events TBC once all events are confirmed) results for the overall series recognition which will be awarded at the conclusion of the Age Group Road National Championships.
+Riders are encouraged to race one or more events with riders gaining points from their best two (number of events TBC once all events are confirmed) results for the overall series recognition.

-The Zwift E-race is considered a bonus race and any points earned from this races will be additional to your top two (2) road events.
+Any 2021 events are considered as bonus races and any points earned from these races will be additional to your top two road events.

 How are the points awarded?

 In the event of a tie for first, the highest-placed rider in the final race of the most recent

 How do I enter?